mit-rss/visual_servoing/README.md

 If you `rostopic echo /relative_cone`, you should be able to see the relative coordinates of the cone in the 'base_link' (control) frame.

 Open up `scripts/parking_controller.py`, We’ve subscribed to the “/relative_cone” topic for you, and have set up the publisher/callback as well.
-Your job is to take the cone_location message (either print or use a `rosmsg show lab4/cone_location` to find out what is in it), and write a control policy that parks in front of the cone.
+Your job is to take the ConeLocation message (either print or use a `rosmsg show visual_servoing/ConeLocation` to find out what is in it), and write a control policy that parks in front of the cone.
 Publish desired steering angles and velocity just like in lab2.

 We aren’t aiming to give you a specific algorithm to run your controller, and we encourage you to play around.
 Try answering these questions:
 - What should the robot do if the cone is far in front?